 Do you know the best method of tick removal for your pet?

 It is relatively easy to safely and efficiently rid your pet of a tick infestation.
-Just follow the simple steps below and your pet will be well on its way to being tick-free!
+Just follow the simple steps below, and your pet will be well on its way to being tick-free!

 - Latex gloves

-- Tweezers or tick remover tool
+- Tweezers or tick removal tools (like the Tick Twister)

-- Antiseptic (e.g. iodine, Chlorhexidine)
+- Antiseptic/ disinfectant (e.g., iodine, Chlorhexidine)

 - Cotton balls

 - Isopropyl alcohol

 RELATED: Ticks Cause Canine Paralysis, Check These 5 Hiding Spots to Be Safe

 1. Protect yourself.
 Put on latex gloves to protect your skin from any tick bites.